- Download our Moving to Sweden Guide (PDF)

 EU citizens can stay in Sweden for up to three months without a visa, after which they will have to apply for a residence permit (uppehållstillstånd), which they can get free of charge.

-Nationals of certain countries can visit Sweden without a visa for up to three months, while nationals of other countries will generally need to apply for a visa unless their country has an agreement with Sweden.
+Nationals of certain countries can visit Sweden without a visa for up to three months, while nationals of other countries will need to apply for a visa for a 90-day entry into Sweden.
 A list of these countries can be found on the Swedish Migration Agency website.

 Tourist visas for Sweden

-Expats who aren’t from the countries listed above will need to apply for a Schengen Visa to visit Sweden.
+Expats who don't qualify for visa-free entry will need to apply for a Schengen Visa to visit Sweden.
 This visa allows an individual to stay in Sweden for up to 90 days as long as they have a return travel ticket and can show evidence of sufficient funds to support themselves during their stay.
 The visa can also be used to visit any other country that is part of the Schengen agreement.

 Business visas for Sweden